Cacophobia – The Fear of Ugliness

 Learning to Cope with Cacophobia

-Learning to cope with Cacophobia takes time.
+Learning to cope with cacophobia takes time.
 It involves not only mastering your fear, but also changing your perception of ugliness.
 Such opinions or views have a root cause that is not always easy to figure out.

 It’s possible to overcome a fear of ugliness and appreciate people or things that may not seem attractive at first glance.
 No matter how difficult the phobia may look, it is always manageable with the right mindset and support.